 Hypothermia occurs when a dog’s body temperature falls below normal.
 (Normal temperature for dogs is 100.5 to 102.5 degrees Fahrenheit.)
 The most common cause is prolonged exposure to extreme cold temperatures.

 In very cold weather, a majority of dogs — even huskies and malamutes — need your help to avoid these health threats.

 According to the American Veterinary Medical Association, dogs should be kept inside during cold weather and especially during extreme cold.
-But if you can’t keep your dog inside, he needs an insulated, dry shelter that’s positioned away from prevailing winds.
+But if you can’t keep your dog inside, he or she needs an insulated, dry shelter that’s positioned away from prevailing winds.
 An appropriate dog house should be just large enough so your dog can stand up, turn around and lie down comfortably.
 The shelter’s floor should be off of the ground to minimize heat loss and bedding should be thick, dry and changed often.
 Clean, dry straw works better than towels, blankets or rugs which can absorb moisture and freeze in subzero temperatures.

 Some state laws specify the type of shelter dog owners must provide if they keep their dogs outside during dangerously cold (or hot) weather.
 Other states, such as Pennsylvania, have legislated how long you can have your dog outside during extreme weather.
 You’ll want to be aware of and comply with any state or local regulations.

 Talk with your veterinarian about feeding your outdoor dog